Marietas/Pewlett-Hackard-Analysis./README.md

 ![](https://github.com/Marietas/Pewlett-Hackard-Analysis./blob/main/retiring_titles.PNG)

-- Main takeaways for this part of the analysis:
+Main takeaways for this part of the analysis:
 - 90,398 employees will reach the retirement age soon.
 - Nearly a third of the retirees are Senior Engineers, while another third includes the rest of the Senior Staff.
 - The total number of Senior Engineers and Senior Staff employees represents an estimated 60% of the total population.
 As a result, Pewlett Hackard should prioritize these two groups to transition to retirement and initiate the process to fill out the future vacancies strategically.

 ### Mentorship Eligibility

+The most important takeaways based on the Date of Birth as required, along with the actual positions with no closure date, are:
+- 1,549 employees are eligible for the mentorship program.
+- There is a higher number of employees retiring than potential mentors.
+This indicates that the company will need to develop an effective program to reduce the significant gap between the retiring employees and the employees who qualify as mentors.
+- There will not be managers born during 1965 who qualify for the mentorship program

 Fig. 5 Mentorship Eligibility table